acockburn/occusim/README.md

 - `step_<step_name>_start` - start time for this step.
 If no end time is specified, this will be an absolute time and takes the form `hh:mm:ss`.
 Alternatively, this can be an offset from sunrise or sunset, for example `sunset - 00:45:00`
 - `step_<step_name>_days` (optional) comma separated list of days (no spaces) on which the step will be active.
 If omitted, the step will be active every day.
 - `step_<step_name>_end` (optional) - end time for random selection.
 If this is specified for a step, the time a step fires will be randomized between the start and end times.
 It takes the same parameter format as `start`
 - `step_<step_name>_on_<name>` (optional) - An entity to turn on when the step fires.
-This can be anything that home assistant can turn on with it's `homeassistant/turn_on` service - a light, a script a scene.
+This can be anything that home assistant can turn on with its `homeassistant/turn_on` service - a light, a script or a scene.
 It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.
 - `step_<step_name>_off_<name>` (optional) - An entity to turn off when the step fires.
-This can be anything that home assistant can turn off with it's `homeassistant/turn_off` service - a light, a script a scene.
+This can be anything that home assistant can turn off with its `homeassistant/turn_off` service - a light, a script or a scene.
 If a scene is used here, `OccuSim` is smart enough to turn it on rather than off.
 It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.

 If you require a step to be relative to another step, instead of using the `start` and `end` parameters, use the following 3 parameters: